RandomSearch18/a-level-project/docs/readme.md

   - e.g. Part of the A22 through East Grinstead is tagged as `shoulder=yes` and `sidewalk=no`

 ###### Tags for names and references

+Tags like `name=*` and `ref=*` are used to specify names (e.g. Portsmouth Road) and references numbers (e.g. A3) for roads and paths.
+While they are useful when outputting a list of instructions, that is outside the scope of my routing engine, so I won't be including them.

 - `destination=*` - I won't use, as it is a lot of effort to parse correctly, is mainly useful for drivers (especially on major roads), and including (e.g. "towards London") in instructions will be of very limited use to a pedestrian on a pavement